whoward/docs/markdown/reference/selenium-builder.md

 ## Basic Overview

 ### Opening an existing script
-Since Selenium Builder's native format is Selenese, it can import scripts that were created with either Selenium Builder or [Selenium IDE](http://seleniumhq.org/projects/ide).
+Since Selenium Builder's native format is Selenese, it can import scripts that were created with either Selenium Builder or other Selenium Tools.
 To load a script created by any of these, click the <i>Open a script or a suite</i> link on the main Selenium Builder screen.

 This will open the Firefox file browser for you to find and select your existing Selenese formatted script.
 Once it has been parsed successfully it will open and be ready for editing.